Generic Name: varenicline (ver EN e kleen)

-Do not use other medicines to quit smoking while you are taking varenicline, unless your doctor tells you to.
-Using varenicline while wearing a nicotine patch can cause unpleasant side effects such as headache, dizziness, upset stomach, nausea, and vomiting.
+Do not use other medicines to quit smoking, unless your doctor tells you to.
+Using varenicline while wearing a nicotine patch can cause unpleasant side effects.

 This medicine may impair your thinking or reactions.
 You may also have mood or behavior changes when you quit smoking.
 Until you know how varenicline and the smoking cessation process are going to affect you, be careful if you drive or do anything that requires you to be cautious and alert.

 Varenicline side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.